Aschulz94/rSICB_Planning/README.md

 Schedule Documents: This folder includes the past rSICB scheduling templates for both in-person and virtual options for the regional SICB meetings.
 It also includes templates for scheduling at a glance for the final day of the conference for organizers to remain on schedule.

+Additionally more information can be found on the arXiV document.

 <h2 align="center">Planning Documents and Templates</h2>